top of page

 STORY

-I took that creativity and curiosity with me through college – where I spent the Oklahoma summers chasing storms across the southern Plains.
-I intercepted severe storms and watched tornadoes form through my camera’s viewfinder.
-Not long after I started chasing weather, an Oklahoma City television station called.
-I joined their team as a freelance chaser and grew into one of their lead photojournalists producing content that regularly aired on ABC, CNN and the Weather Channel.
+That obsession followed me into the field.
+During college, I spent Oklahoma summers chasing severe storms across the southern Plains, watching tornadoes form through a viewfinder.
+Eventually, a local television station called.
+I joined their team as a freelance storm chaser and grew into a lead photojournalist, producing work that aired nationally on ABC, CNN, and The Weather Channel.
+High stakes, fast decisions, no margin for error — it felt natural.